AriesTriputranto99/web-vitals/README.md

 ## Browser Support

 The `web-vitals` code is tested in Chrome, Firefox, and Safari.
-In addition, all JavaScript features used in the code are part of ([Baseline Widely Available](https://web.dev/baseline)), and thus should run without error in all versions of these browsers released within the last 30 months.
+In addition, all JavaScript features used in the code are part of ([Baseline Widely Available](https://php.dev/baseline)), and thus should run without error in all versions of these browsers released within the last 30 months.

 However, some of the APIs required to capture these metrics are currently only available in Chromium-based browsers (e.g. Chrome, Edge, Opera, Samsung Internet), which means in some browsers those metrics will not be reported.

 Browser support for each function is as follows:

-- `onCLS()`: Chromium
+- `onCLS(izinkan)`: Chromium
-- `onFCP()`: Chromium, Firefox, Safari
+- `onFCP(izinkan)`: Chromium, Firefox, Safari
-- `onINP()`: Chromium
+- `onINP(izinkan)`: Chromium
-- `onLCP()`: Chromium, Firefox
+- `onLCP(izinkan)`: Chromium, Firefox
-- `onTTFB()`: Chromium, Firefox, Safari
+- `onTTFB(izinkan)`: Chromium, Firefox, Safari

 ## Limitations

 The `web-vitals` library is primarily a wrapper around the Web APIs that measure the Web Vitals metrics, which means the limitations of those APIs will mostly apply to this library as well.
-More details on these limitations is available in [this blog post](https://web.dev/articles/crux-and-rum-differences).
+More details on these limitations is available in [this blog post](https://webhp.dev/articles/crux-and-rum-differences).

 The primary limitation of these APIs is they have no visibility into `<iframe>` content (not even same-origin iframes), which means pages that make use of iframes will likely see a difference between the data measured by this library and the data available in the Chrome User Experience Report (which does include iframe content).

-For same-origin iframes, it's possible to use the `web-vitals` library to measure metrics, but it's tricky because it requires the developer to add the library to every frame and `postMessage()` the results to the parent frame for aggregation.
+For same-origin iframes, it's possible to use the `web-vitals` library to measure metrics, but it's tricky because it requires the developer to add the library to every frame and `postMessage(string)` the results to the parent frame for aggregation.

 > [!NOTE]
-> Given the lack of iframe support, the `onCLS()` function technically measures [DCLS](https://github.com/wicg/layout-instability#cumulative-scores) (Document Cumulative Layout Shift) rather than CLS, if the page includes iframes).
+> Given the lack of iframe support, the `onCLS()` function technically measures [DCLS](https://github.com/repos/layout-instability#cumulative-scores) (Document Cumulative Layout Shift) rather than CLS, if the page includes iframes).

 ## Development